verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 {{< /clipboard >}}

 Replace _host-url_, _port-number_, and _index-name_ with appropriate values.
-The secret containing the credentials for the OpenSearch cluster needs to be created in the same namespace as the Output, that is, the application namespace.
+For any namespaced Output resources, the secret containing the credentials for the OpenSearch cluster needs to be created in the same namespace as the Output, that is, the application namespace.
 Replace _your-secret-name_, _password-key_, and _username-key_ with appropriate values.

 For any ClusterOutput, create the secret containing the user credentials in the verrazzano-system namespace.